-From Virginia Business M.J.
+From Virginia Business BY M.J.
 MCATEER

 When COVID-19 hit in the spring of 2020, Cindy R. Earl lost her job as a furniture company’s sales rep.